Steady state

 In many systems, a steady state is not achieved until some time after the system is started or initiated.
 This initial situation is often identified as a transient state, start-up or warm-up period.
 For example, while the flow of fluid through a tube or electricity through a network could be in a steady state because there is a constant flow of fluid or electricity, a tank or capacitor being drained or filled with fluid is a system in transient state, because its volume of fluid changes with time.

 Often, a steady state is approached asymptotically.
 An unstable system is one that diverges from the steady state.
 See for example Linear difference equation#Stability.

 In chemistry, a steady state is a more general situation than dynamic equilibrium.
 While a dynamic equilibrium occurs when two or more reversible processes occur at the same rate, and such a system can be said to be in a steady state, a system that is in a steady state may not necessarily be in a state of dynamic equilibrium, because some of the processes involved are not reversible.
+In other words, dynamic equilibrium is just one manifestation of a steady state.